green-coding-solutions/website/content/jobs/green-software-developer.md

 ### Your qualification:

-We believe the role is best filled with at least 1-2 years experience as a professional software developer.
+We believe the role is best filled with 2+ years experience as a professional software developer.

 This is the skillset we believe is very helpful to have:
 - Container systems (docker, podman or similar)